akuklev/akuklev.github.io/prototypes.md

 ```
 shape LaxNat
   lax(n : Nat) : LaxNat
-  extend(n : Nat) : (l : LaxNat) → when(l)
-    lax(m) ↦ l ↑ lax(n + m)
+  lax(n) [extend (m : Nat)⟩ lax(n + m)
-    extend(m) ↦ extend(n + m)
+  [extend n⟩ [extend m⟩ ↦ [extend n + m⟩
 ```

-While quotient inductive types admit constructors of identities between their elements, inductive shape types admit constructors of extensions “between” their elements.
+To each universe `𝒰` we'll have an associated shape universe `$𝒰` occupied by the types like the one above.
+Inductive shape types are stratified directed counterparts of quotient inductive types.
+For every pair of their elements `x y : T` of and ordinary type `T : 𝒰` there is a type `(x = y) : 𝒰` of identifications between `x` and `y`.

-In synthetic types, for any two elements `x y : T` we have an identity type `x = y : 𝒰`.
-In shape types, for every element `x : P` we have a `P`-indexed type family `l↑ : Pᵈ`.
+Shape types `S : $𝒰` admit extension types instead: for every element `s : S`, there is a type family `s↑ : Pᵈ`.
 We will write `s ↑ t` for `s↑ t`.

-Inhabitants of `s ↑ t` the extenders from the element `s` to the element `t`.
+Quotient inductive types admit generators of identities `x = y` between their elements.
+Shape types allow extension generators like `s [extend n⟩ t` that generate inhabitants of the type `s ↑ t`.
 Sources of extenders must be structurally smaller than their targets to enable typechecking.

-Every function we define on a shape type must have an action on all constructors, including extension constructors.
-The action of an extension constructor on the other extension constructors are their composition.
-The action of an extension constructor on extension constructors must have the form of function application, i.e. `extend(m) ↦ extend(f m)` so the typechecker can ensure that the composition is associative by construction.
+Whenever we define an extension `s [extend n⟩ t` , we must also define how this extension acts on all possible extensions `e : t ↑ t'` yielding some `[extend f(n)⟩ : s ↑ t'`.
+This action must be given by some function `f` so ensure associativity by construction (because function composition is).

 This way, shape types form strictly associative inverse categories.

+Every function we define on a shape type must have an action on all constructors, including extension constructors, which amounts to functoriality.

-To have an example for other functions, let us define addition for `LaxNat`s:
+To have an example, let us define addition for `LaxNat`s:
 ```
 def add : LaxNat² → LaxNat
   (lax(n), lax(m)) ↦ lax(m + n)
-  (extend(n) _, _) ↦ extend(n)
-  (_, extend(n) _) ↦ extend(n)
+  (n[extend k⟩, m) ↦ add(n, m) [extend k⟩
+  (n, m[extend k⟩) ↦ add(n, m) [extend k⟩
 ```

 With `LaxNat` we can transform `ZeroEndingSequence` into a type family: